Wind-Powered/RacerTime-Support/Privacy.md

-# Privacy Policy — RaceTimer
+# Privacy Policy — RacerTime

 **Last updated:** April 29, 2026

 ## 1. Introduction

-RaceTimer ("the app", "we") is a race timing and session analysis application for water sports, developed by WindPowered.
+RacerTime ("the app", "we") is a race timing and session analysis application for water sports, developed by WindPowered.
 This privacy policy describes what data the app collects, how it is used, and how it is protected.

 ---